TheOmnimax/max-trivia/docs/play_flowchart.md

 dispQuestion --> playerSelect[Player selects choice]
 playerSelect --> isCorrect{Is the player\ncorrect?}

-isCorrect --Yes--> playerCorrect[Give point to player who is correct] isCorrect --No--> morePlayers{Are there still players\nwho haven't answered yet?}
+isCorrect --Yes--> playerCorrect[Give point to player\nwho is correct] isCorrect --No--> morePlayers{Are there still\nplayers who haven't\nanswered yet?}

 playerCorrect --> nextQuestion[Go to next question]
 nextQuestion --> isNext{Is there a\nnext question?}